 Our team members describe why they chose to work for TanTara:

 “I’ve been here 28 years.
-I don’t know that I could go anywhere else and get anything better.” ~ Driver Mack Smith
+I don’t know that I could go anywhere else and get anything better,” said Mack Smith, a driver for TanTara.

 If you’re considering a career change, we’d love to talk with you.
 You may be a perfect fit at TanTara.